 In early November 2012, Jake formally moved to Altrincham on a free transfer, signing a contract to the end of 2013/14 season.
 He is the brother of Nuneaton striker Louis Moult and Jake himself has a powerful shot.
 Jake had a fine season in 2014-15 which earned him the Players' Player of the Season award.
-Appearances to June 2016: 164(+24), 18 goals
+For musch of 2016-17 he played at centre-back and became the team's penalty taker.
+Appearances to June 2017: 207(+26), 25 goals

-A speedy winger with the Altrincham FC Youth (u-18) team, Darius made his Altrincham first-team debut in the FA Trophy at Macclesfield Town on 4 January 2017.
-Appearances to June 2016: 0.
+A member of the Altrincham FC under-18s' youth team, Darius is a speedy winger who made his first-team debut as a substitute at Macclesfield Town in the FA Trophy on 4 January 2017.
+His league debut followed later that season at Darlington.
+Appearances to June 2017: 1(+2)

 Simon RICHMAN (d.o.b.
 2 June 1990 at Ormskirk)

 Midfielder/winger Simon Richman is a product of the Bolton Wanderers' academy and the Port Vale youth system.
 He broke through into the Valiants' first team in League One in 2007-08 and made 48 League appearances for them.
 In 2009-10, he was released at the end of that campaign.
 In summer 2010, he joined Worcester City.